-Zahner is an engineering design consultancy and fabrication shop known for realizing the visions of architects from Frank Gehry to Zaha Hadid.
-Since its establishment in 1897, the company's engineers and fabricators have been at the forefront of innovative design and fabrication for a variety of artistic disciplines.
+A. Zahner Company is an engineering-design consultancy and manufacturer of every aspect of the building envelope.
+Since the company's founding in 1897 by Andrew Zahner, the firm has been at the forefront of innovative design and fabrication for a variety of artistic disciplines.
 From the use of aerospace engineering of curving facades to developing and applying patented technologies, innovation is at the core of Zahner.
 The museum-level craft and engineering that Zahner consistently provides can be found in North and South America, Europe and Asia.

 Zahner primarily manufactures projects engineered by its Design Assist team, a practice the company developed in the late 20th century to give clients power to directly control quality, cost, and schedule.
 Design Assist consistently saves money for owners.
 This is achieved by expertise, automation strategies, and analytical processes which occur at the beginning of each project.

 The ZEPPS® Process simplifies the construction of curving forms and complex facades.
 This is the curving wall panel system used on projects by Frank Gehry, Randall Stout, Cesar Pelli, Moshe Safdie, Kieran+Timberlake, and more.
 Inverted Seam® building envelopes provide stunningly smooth planes of metal to catch, control, and divert 100% of precipitation even during the heaviest storms.
 The Zira™ Visualization system gives designers a variety of custom surfaces generated from a photograph.

 Zahner also facilitates projects of every scale, including works of art.
 The Hands of the Artist program with Zahner sister company Metalabs gives artists access to Zahner engineers and craftsmen, helping artists produce elegant works at museum-level quality.
 Zahner provides consultation, comprehensive design assist services, fabrication, and installation for art and architectural projects.